phreborn/MLCAF/Tutorial/submission-paper/README.md

 but for the sake of this tutorial, we will set up a submission script, such that the individual steps are submitted to the batch system.

-Have a look at the individual scripts and run them to see what they do.
+> Task: Have a look at the individual scripts and run them to see what they do.
 Also, have a look at the LaTeX document and try to compile it.

   - (`create_scatter_data.py`)[create_scatter_data.py] Reads the configuration
     file, draws x- and y-values form the random distribution and stores the